bisinho/DSAG-BTP-OpsDays-2026-AutoPilot-CALM/exercises/ex2/README.md

 Continue to - [Exercise 3 - Exercise 3 Description](../ex3/README.md)

 ----------------

-### [ 🧩 Optional ] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM
+### [ 🧩 OPTIONAL ] - Extend the existing command in SAP Automation Pilot by pushing Org Memory Utilization metric to SAP Cloud ALM

 > **Note (Optional Exercise):**
 > This exercise is **optional**.
 Due to time limitations, it is **recommended to proceed with the next tasks** first.